DanielMichael82/walk_locally-MS2/README.md

 ## Future Implementations

 1. Closing the info-window in maps when clicking away from it.
-2. Zoom into location after clicking on marker.
+2. A more detailed form users can suggest routes.
 3. Detailed routes of the walks on maps.
 4. Community meet-ups page with booking system.
-5. Custom marker on map with company logo.
+5. Custom markers on map with company logo.

 ## Technologies Used